Data breaches in India

 Data breach incidences in India were the second highest globally in 2018, according to a report by digital security firm Gemalto.
-With over 690 million internet subscribers and growing, India has increasingly seen a rise in data breaches both in the private and public sector.
-This is a list of some of the biggest data breaches in the country.
+With over 690 million internet subscribers and growing, as of December 2020, India has increasingly seen a rise in data breaches both in the private and public sector.
+There is a prominent list of some of the biggest data breaches in the country as stated below.

 2016 debit card data breach

 In October 2016, it was reported that as many as 3.2 million debit cards from major Indian banks were compromised due to a malware injection in the Hitachi Payment Services system.
 Hitachi provides ATM and Point of sale services in India and the malware enabled hackers to extract money from user accounts.
 The NPCI (National Payments Corporation of India) reported losses of nearly 13 million INR ($195,000 USD in 2016) in fraudulent transactions.
 The worst hit banks included the State Bank of India (SBI), ICICI, HDFC, YES Bank and Axis Bank among others.
 The breach went undetected for 6 weeks and banks were alerted only after several international banks reported fraudulent use of cards in China and the United States while the customers were in India.
 SBI blocked and reissued 600,000 debit cards and was reported to be one of the biggest card replacements in Indian banking.